Edgio/vflow/consumers/clickhouse/README.md

 ## Clickhouse, Apache Kafka
-ClickHouse is an open source column-oriented database management system capable of real time generation of analytical data reports using SQL queries. (https://clickhouse.yandex/)
+ClickHouse is an open source column-oriented database management system capable of real time generation of analytical data reports using SQL queries.
+ClickHouse's performance exceeds comparable column-oriented DBMS currently available on the market.
+It processes hundreds of millions to more than a billion rows and tens of gigabytes of data per single server per second.
+ClickHouse uses all available hardware to it's full potential to process each query as fast as possible.
+The peak processing performance for a single query (after decompression, only used columns) stands at more than 2 terabytes per second. (https://clickhouse.yandex/)
 ![Alt text](/docs/imgs/clickhouse.jpeg?raw=true "vFlow")
 The below clickhouse setup needs a zookeeper server, replica server is optional.